 The CSA disclosure form is designed to collect non-identifying information for the purposes of crime disclosures and statistical reporting.
-This form is submitted directly to the Clery Compliance Officer or the Executive Director for University Police and Emergency Management.
-The information contained on CSA disclosure forms is not released to individuals outside of the American University Police Department.
+This form is submitted directly to the Clery Compliance Officer or the Assistant Vice President for University Police and Emergency Management.
+The information contained on CSA disclosure forms is not released to individuals outside of the American University Department of Public Safety.